abdallahdib/NextFace/README.md

 	* for specular map: *weightSpecularSymmetryReg*, *weightSpecularConsistencyReg*
 	* for roughness map: *weightRoughnessSymmetryReg* and *weightRoughnessConsistencyReg* I also provided a configuration file named **optimConfigLight.ini** which have higher regularization values for these maps that u can use
-* Using a single image to estimate face attribute is an ill-posed problem and the estimated reflectance maps(diffuse, specular and roughness) and view and camera dependent. if you to obtain more intrinsic reflectance maps, you have to use multiple images per subject.
+* Using a single image to estimate face attribute is an ill-posed problem and the estimated reflectance maps(diffuse, specular and roughness) are view/camera dependent. if you to obtain more intrinsic reflectance maps, you have to use multiple images per subject.

 # Roadmap
 If I have time: